Ever wondered why gyms are always swamped with sales walk-ins? I’ll tell you why…

 Being ahead of the game –

 Create member surveys by which you find out exactly what the members want.
-Personalise their experience by collecting information on training goals and regular training updates, equipment usage, class attendance and requests for types of classes.
+Personalise their experience by collecting information on their training goals and regular training updates, equipment usage, class attendance and requests for types of classes.
 Understand their lifestyle and fitness goals i.e weight, body fat measurements, eating habits, fitness trends, types of training, and products purchased such as protein shakes, heart rate monitor belts, gym gloves, swimming costumes, goggles etc. Within a few days of a new member entering the building you should have all their relevant information about their wants and needs.
-And the closer you get to understanding this the closer you get to retaining them long term.
+And, the closer you get to understanding this, the closer you get to retaining them long term.